kawaiitarik/kawaiitarik.github.io/_posts/2023-04-28-tone-river.md

 ![A narrow path through the forest]({{ site.baseurl }}/assets/img/tone-river/through-the-forest.jpg) *There is a really nice narrow path around a golf park in the beginning.*

+I took the express bus to Shibukawa station, and after assembling my bike, I was off!
-It was easy to find the starting point for the route, and the first 50 kilometers was biking through forest, which was really nice!
+Finding the starting  point for the route was easy, and the first 50 kilometers was biking through forest.
+Which was really nice!
-There are signs guiding you, if you read Japanese, and a count down of how far away the ocean is.
+There are signs guiding you, if you can read Japanese, and a count down of how far away the ocean is.
-The count down is every 500 meters or 1000 meters, not really inspiring for me, but it did help the motivation at the end!
+The count down is every 500 meters or 1000 meters, not really inspiring for me, but it did help the motivation when I was nearing the end of the route!

+After about 30 kilometers you have to take a 15 kilometers detour as Karasu river meets Tone river.
+It was a nice stretch to ride, but it would been nice with a little bridge to avoid the detour.

 The plan was to stay in Clearview golf Club & Hotel in Noda, but it was full (same with the ryokan next to it), so I ended up cycling another 5 kilometers to [Sakura Sky Hotel](http://sakuraskyhotel.jp/kashiwa/) in Kashiwa.
 Which I'm glad I did, cause it was cheaper, had a public bath (which was great after a long ride), simple breakfast, and a Chinese restaurant right around the corner was open till 22:30!